-The staffs of the FCB, OSDC and the City Comptroller issue periodic reports on the City's Financial Plans.
-The reports analyze the City's forecasts of revenues and expenditures, cash flow, and debt service requirements, as well as evaluate compliance by the City and its Covered Organizations with the Financial Plan.
-According to recent staff reports, economic growth in the City has been very strong in recent years, led by a surge in Wall Street profitability which resulted in increased tax revenues and helped produce substantial surpluses for the City in City fiscal years 1996-97 through 2000-01.
+The staffs of the FCB, OSDC, and the City Comptroller issue periodic reports on the City's financial plans.
+The reports analyze the City's forecasts of revenues and expenditures, cash flow, and debt service requirements, and also evaluate the compliance of the City and its covered organizations with the financial plan.